ONE of the most prolific authors of his generation had his home in Helensburgh for nearly half his life.

 In 1930 he joined the publishing firm Faber & Faber, and their incorporation of an Edinburgh company, the Porpoise Press, brought him back to Scotland in 1932.
 He then rejoined the Glasgow Evening News as a special writer.

-Much of his early work was written under the pseudonym ‘Vagabond’.
-His chosen field was the industrial, middle class of Scotland with much of his material based on the Clyde, its shipyards and social conditions.
+His chosen field for his books was the industrial, middle class of Scotland with much of his material based on the Clyde, its shipyards and social conditions.

 He wrote his first book, Scotland of the Scots, while living on the island of Gigha.

 Blake is best remembered for his novel of the depression period, The Shipbuilders (1935), which portrays sympathetically the problems faced by a community when a shipyard closed.
-This was later filmed, as was another of his novels, Flood Tide.
+This was later filmed, as was his one-off film script, Floodtide.

 About this novel and similar ones by Blake, a reviewer for the Times of London wrote in 1946: "To the river Clyde Mr Blake brings intuition and love; to the social scene knowledge and sympathy; to the individual man or woman, a somewhat commonplace insight."